EventStore/EventStore/docs/server/operations/scavenge.md

 ### Beginning

 When a scavenge is started, it first checks to see if a previous scavenge was stopped.
 If so, it resumes from where the previous scavenge stopped.
-Otherwise it begins a fresh scavenge.
+Otherwise, it begins a fresh scavenge.

 When beginning a fresh scavenge, it checks to see if a scavenge point already exists that has not been reached by previous scavenges.
 If so, it begins scavenging up to that point.
 Otherwise, it writes a new scavenge point to the log (which is replicated to the other nodes) and then begins a scavenge up to there.
 Writing a new scavenge point also causes the active chunk to be completed so that it can be scavenged.